CarrieForle/change-lockscreen/README.md

 A Windows daemon to change lockscreen every time the computer is locked and start up.

-This repo is being tested and developed on Windows 11 64 bit with MinGW.
+This repo is being tested and developed on Windows 11 64 bit with [winlibs MinGW-w64](https://github.com/brechtsanders/winlibs_mingw).
 Download [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) to contribute.

 ## Build